daniel-trinh/daniel-trinh.github.io/source/_posts/2016-07-12-filtering-duplicate-messages-in-twitch-chat.markdown

 categories: golang project
 ---

-Recently, I built this command line interface (CLI) app for fun (click the image to see a higher resolution video).
+I recently built this toy command line interface (CLI) app for fun.
+You can see a higher resolution video of it in action by clicking the image below.

 [![Twitch Chat Filterer](http://i.imgur.com/m50Kii1.gif)](https://www.youtube.com/watch?v=i8sRO7_qvOY "Twitch Chat Filterer")